Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

           `blobxfer`.
 * (optional) `remove_container_after_exit` property specifies if the container should be automatically removed/cleaned up after it exits.
 This defaults to `false`.
 This overrides the job-level property, if set.
+This option only applies to Docker containers.
 * (optional) `shm_size` property specifies the size of `/dev/shm` in the container.
 The default is `64m`.
 The postfix unit can be designated as `b` (bytes), `k` (kilobytes), `m` (megabytes), or `g` (gigabytes).
 This value may need to be increased from the default of `64m` for certain Docker applications, including multi-instance tasks using Intel MPI (see [issue #8](https://github.com/Azure/batch-shipyard/issues/8)).
 This overrides the job-level property, if set.
+This option only applies to Docker containers.
 * (optional) `additional_docker_run_options` is an array of addition Docker run options that should be passed to the Docker daemon when starting this container.
+The option only applies to Docker containers.
 * (optional) `infiniband` designates if this container requires access to the Infiniband/RDMA devices on the host.
 Note that this will automatically force the container to use the host network stack.
 If this property is